 What can I do If I believe a violation exists?

 If you are seeking relief from conditions on a property in your community, there are a number of options available to you:

 Make contact with the responsible person.
 Describe your perception of the problem.
 Discuss how the problem affects you and possible solutions.

 Contact the San Diego Mediation Center at (619) 238-2400.
 The Center will assist in establishing an effective dialog between you and the person responsible for the problem.

 How do I report a violation?

 If you believe that there is a violation in your neighborhood or near your business, call (619) 236-5500 to file a complaint, or complete the Request for Investigation Form and submit online, or print and mail.
-The form is also available at any City of San Diego library computer by going to the Code Enforcement website or at our office located at 1222 First Avenue, 5th Floor.
+The Request for Investigation Form in Spanish is available in a PDF format.
+The form is also accessible at any City of San Diego library computer by going to the Code Enforcement website or at our office located at 1222 First Ave., Fifth Floor, in downtown San Diego.
 Any forms submitted via regular mail should be addressed to:

 Code Enforcement Division